 5-point impairment rating level

-The 5-point descriptor requires that there is a MILD impact on intellectual function and at least (1)(a) or (1)(b) applies.
+The 5-point descriptor requires that there is MILD functional impact on adaptive functioning.

 10-point impairment rating level